Diese Seite auf Deutsch!

 In general, like on this page, morphology can be divided into external morphology (the external appearance) and internal morphology (the construction of organs and organ systems).
 While the external appearance of an animal can be seen by observing, the snail must be killed and dissected to see the internal morphology, which is why organ function is hard to observe in a living animal.

-The cumbersome progress of a Roman snail on a way through
+The arduous progress of a Roman snail on a way through the

 Body parts and organs of a Roman snail.